 Welcome to Rail City Oratory.
 My name is Chris.
-I’m a Catholic Husband, living in the heart of Southern Ontario, Canada.
-This site is geared to share musings and commentary on life as a Catholic man, living in today’s Canadian, post-Christian culture.
-I have blogged in the past with a Catholic group called Team Orthodoxy (www.orthodoxcatholicism.com).
-Since the team somewhat dissolved a few years ago (we’re all still really good friends though), I have desired to still write and contribute to the Catholic bloggersphere in some way.
+I’m a Catholic Husband and Father, living in the heart of Southern Ontario, Canada.
+I’m currently work in travel and leisure, and run a podcast with three friends called “Theology of the Buddy” (it’s available on all major podcasting platforms).
+This blog is geared to share musings and commentary on life as a Catholic man, living in today’s Canadian, post-Christian culture.
+I have a passion for writing, and blogged in the past with a Catholic group called Team Orthodoxy (teamorthodoxy.wordpress.com).
+Since the team dissolved a few years ago (we’re all still really good friends though), I have desired to still write and contribute to the Catholic bloggersphere in some way.
 This blog is dedicated to the Catholic who feels they don’t fit in, but still loves the Church and her Teachings.
 It goes out to the Catholic who can’t find any decent Catholic community near them, or may find themselves turned off by the Catholic Community at the friendly local parish.
 You’re not alone.
 It is possible to become holy wherever you are.
 The cliché saying, “bloom where you are planted” is the inspiration for this blog, and perhaps subsequent other projects, like a podcast or YouTube Vlog.

 The title of this blog, Rail City Oratory, is inspired by a story told by St. Francis de Sales’ in his Introduction to the Devout Life, where he speaks of about St. Catherine of Siena: